itsmehara/plan2dxf/README.md

 - Works with **feet & inches** (scaled in DXF).
 - Extendable for windows, doors, furniture outlines.

+## Current code = A structured DXF generator (from given dimensions).
+It lets you digitize a plan if you already know the room dimensions.

+## Objective
+A full-fledged utility that can take sketches or images and auto-convert them.

 ---

 ## 📂 Project Structure